MariusOpincariu-Phd/socio-technical-alignment-diagnostic/README.md

 ## 🛠 Tech & Conceptual Design
 - **Language:** Python
 - **Framework:** Socio-Technical Impact Assessment (STIA)
-- **Note:** This project demonstrates the application of **Prompt Engineering** to translate complex social science theories into functional technical diagnostics.
-It serves as a bridge between AI Ethics research and data-driven monitoring.
+- **Note:** This repository represents a collaborative structural blueprint.
+The mathematical heuristics and sociotechnical logic were engineered by me, while the syntax implementation was assisted by generative AI.
+It demonstrates how a domain expert can leverage Prompt Engineering and Advanced AI Collaboration to translate complex social science frameworks into functional, quantitative code without being a traditional software engineer.